jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

         # control bit.
 Our goal is to maintain the following
         # invariant, after correction:
         #
-        # * If evaluation is on path, then each aggregator's will
+        # * If evaluation is on path, then each aggregator will
         #   compute a different seed and their control bits will be
         #   secret shares of one.
         #